College countdown narrows as 7-foot Chet Holmgren adds polish to his game

 “I think I fit in well at all the places I selected,” Holmgren said.
 “They all have great coaching staffs, I see them becoming a big part of my family, and they will push me to get better.”

-With recruiting travel restricted like all sports, Holmgren has found himself of late doing a fair share of Zoom calls recently with college coaches.
+With recruiting travel restricted, Holmgren has found himself doing a fair share of Zoom calls with college coaches.

-“I just won’t get the campus feel or experience,” Holmgren said.
+“I just won’t get the campus feel or experience,” he said.
 “I’ve tried to enjoy every one of them, but it can get overwhelming.
 I’m taking it one step at a time.”

 Growing pains